address: 140 Broadway

 New York, NY 10005

-Rachel A. Avan prosecutes complex securities fraud cases on behalf of institutional investors.
-She focuses on advising institutional investor clients regarding fraud-related losses on securities, and on the investigation and development of U.S. and non-U.S. securities fraud class, group, and individual actions.
+Rachel A. Avan is Of Counsel in the New York office of Labaton Sucharow LLP.
 Rachel manages the Firm’s Non-U.S. Securities Litigation Practice, which is dedicated to analyzing the merits, risks, and benefits of potential claims outside the United States.
 She has played a key role in ensuring that the Firm’s clients receive substantial recoveries through non-U.S. securities litigation.
+Rachel has extensive experience prosecuting complex securities fraud cases on behalf of institutional investors.
+She focuses on advising institutional investor clients regarding fraud-related losses on securities, and on the investigation and development of U.S. and non-U.S. securities fraud class, group, and individual actions.

 In evaluating new and potential matters, Rachel draws on her extensive experience as a securities litigator.
 She was an active member of the team prosecuting the securities fraud class action against Satyam Computer Services, Inc., in In re Satyam Computer Services Ltd. Securities Litigation, dubbed "India's Enron."
 That case achieved a $150.5 million settlement for investors from the company and its auditors.
 She also had an instrumental part in the pleadings in a number of class actions including, In re Barrick Gold Securities Litigation ($140 million settlement); Freedman v.
 Nu Skin Enterprises, Inc. ($47 million recovery); and Iron Workers District Council of New England Pension Fund v.
 NII Holdings, Inc. ($41.5 million recovery).